futurist/edata/README.md

 ### - **Observe model changes**

-The root `model` has a `change` rdata, you can callback for every data changes.
+The root `model` has a `change` attribute, which is also an edata, you can callback for every changes.

 **observe changes** of model
 ```js